-I just finished the reading of classic book by Jeffrey Liker “The Toyota Way: 14 Management Principles from the World’s Greatest Manufacturer” This is an interesting book with the history and origin of lean principles.
+I just finished reading the classic book by Jeffrey Liker “The Toyota Way: 14 Management Principles from the World’s Greatest Manufacturer” This is an interesting book with the history and origin of lean principles.
 It covers interesting topics about improving business processes with the goal of efficiency and quality improvement.
 As I learn more about Theory of Constraint and Kanban, it makes me more excited to see how these lessons from traditional manufacturing are interesting to apply in efficiently delivering reliable modern online services.

 Lean principles start with one basic question “What does the customer (internal or external) want from the process?”
 Answer of this question is the real value our customers are looking for.
 Any process step that is adding value in customer-value is value-added step, all other steps are non-value-added steps or could be considered waste.
 Goal of process improvement is to reduce the non-value-added steps and drive the continuous improvement.
 This book describes the seven categories Toyota identified as waste.
 If we carefully observe these waste categories identified in TPS (Toyota Production System) then we see that it is the same list we care about in delivering online services.
 We drive the same goal – deliver services useful for our customers (internal or external), any step in our process from design, development, testing to final release that is not adding value to our customers is a waste.
 Here is how I see TPS list of waste categories in delivering online services.

 Overproduction: Producing items for which there are no orders.
 Producing service features those were never integrated to the production service used by customers are waste.
 In other words if your team is building features that doesn’t address any customer requirement is over production.

 Waiting (time on hand): Teams blocked on dependency from other partner team or external teams is a waste.
 Simple example is your development team is waiting for operations team to provide hardware to deploy new feature is a waste of your valuable resources.